ArceLopera/git_refresher/docs/Basics/git_undoingthings.md

 git clean -f
 ```

-The command (`git clean -n`) is a dry run that shows you what files would be removed.
+The command (`git clean -n` or `git clean --dry-run`) is a dry run that shows you what files would be removed.
 The second command (`git clean -f`) actually removes the untracked files.

 - `git clean` has additional options, such as `-i` for an interactive mode where you can choose which files to clean.

+The -f means 'force' or “really do this,” and is required if the Git configuration variable clean.requireForce is not explicitly set to false.

+By default, the git clean command will only remove untracked files that are not ignored.
+Any file that matches a pattern in your .gitignore or other ignore files will not be removed.
+If you want to remove those files too, such as to remove all .o files generated from a build so you can do a fully clean build, you can add a -x to the clean command.